Periods and autistic children

 In the third week, I start getting headaches, feel tired, have trouble concentrating and get annoyed more often.

-If your child’s symptoms seem to be severe or are stopping them from doing normal activities, talk to a GP about medical and other options for managing the symptoms.
+If your child’s symptoms seem to be severe or are stopping them from doing their usual activities, talk to a GP about medical and other options for managing the symptoms.